vinceimbat/vinceimbat/content/thoughts/use-inspired basic research.md

 I ascribe to a use-inspired basic research, because I seek a fundamental understanding of nature so that I could solve immediate problems.

-To apply a use-inspired basic research in [[My life plan]], I need to do two things:
+To apply a use-inspired basic research in [[thoughts/my life plan]], I need to do two things:

 1. Generate insight through creating prototypes ([[Some life prototypes]]).
 2. Develop ideas far enough that they become “obvious”.